By Michael Lanza

 See more photos and a video in my story “Best of Yosemite, Part 2: Backpacking Remote Northern Yosemite.”

 One of the most iconic and sought-after dayhikes in the entire National Park System, Half Dome is an incredibly scenic, challenging, long day that will validate every step of effort you put into it.
 A roughly 16-mile round-trip from the Happy Isles Trailhead in Yosemite Valley, with 4,800 feet of elevation gain and loss, the hike ascends the Mist Trail past the shower constantly raining down from 317-foot Vernal Fall and past thunderous, 594-foot Nevada Fall.
-Climbing the cable route up several hundred feet of very steep granite slab to the summit plateau is the thrilling reason for the hike’s enormous popularity.
+Climbing the cable route up several hundred feet of very steep granite slab to the summit plateau delivers a thrill that largely explains the hike’s enormous popularity.

 The 8,800-foot summit of Half Dome—where many hikers complete the experience by standing on The Visor, a granite brim jutting out over Half Dome’s 2,000-foot Northwest Face—delivers an incomparable view of Yosemite Valley, and a 360-degree panorama of a big swath of the park’s mountains.
 Descend via the John Muir Trail for a classic look back at Half Dome, Liberty Cap, and Nevada Fall (and it’s less steep than descending the Mist Trail).
-Tip: Start before first light, because it’s a very different experience if you beat the crowds to the top.
+Tip: Start at or before first light, because it’s a very different experience if you beat the crowds to the top.

-See more photos from Half Dome and a video in my stories “Best of Yosemite, Part 1: Backpacking South of Tuolumne Meadows,” and “Ask Me: Hiking Yosemite’s Half Dome.”
-Find info on permits for dayhiking Half Dome at nps.gov/yose/planyourvisit/hdpermits.htm.
+See more photos from Half Dome and a video in my stories “Best of Yosemite, Part 1: Backpacking South of Tuolumne Meadows,” and my expert tips for hiking Half Dome.
+Find info on permits for dayhiking Half Dome at nps.gov/yose/planyourvisit/hdpermits.htm , and see nps.gov/yose/planyourvisit/hdpermitsapps.htm for statistics on permit applications that will help you choose dates for which to apply.

 Tenaya Lake to Clouds Rest